The Nice Guys: Critical response

+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 203.

 Accolades

 Future

-In May 2016, prior to the film's release, Black said of a follow-up, "I think it's a little premature to consider a sequel.
+In May 2016, prior to the film's release, Black said of a follow-up to the film: "I think it's a little premature to consider a sequel.
 I don't believe in jinxes necessarily, but we really need people to see this one before we can even talk about that.
 We're up against some stiff superhero competition and we just need people to, you know, maybe see Captain America six times, but not the seventh and see us instead."
-In August 2018, Black reiterated his desire to make a sequel, although noted the film probably did not gross enough at the box office to make it likely.

-In September 2017, Fox gave a script commitment to a contemporary female-led television version titled The Nice Girls, to be produced by Silver Pictures Television written by Michael Diliberti.
+In September 2017, Fox gave a script commitment to a contemporary female-led television version of the film titled The Nice Girls, to be produced by Silver Pictures Television and written by Michael Diliberti.

+In August 2018, Black reiterated his desire to make a sequel, though he noted the film probably did not gross enough at the box office to make it likely.

+In 2024, Gosling elaborated on why the film hadn't received a sequel stating: "So much of a sequel, I think, is decided by the opening weekend of a movie, and we opened up against Angry Birds, so Angry Birds just, just destroyed us.
+Angry Birds got a sequel."